The Trademarks Law Review: Taiwan

 The Department of Commerce of the Ministry of Economic Affairs is responsible for company name applications, verifications and registrations.

-The Taiwan Network Information Center, a public interest group, is responsible for domain name applications, examinations, registrations, maintenance and dispute resolution.
+The Taiwan Network Information Centre, a public interest group, is responsible for domain name applications, examinations, registrations, maintenance and dispute resolution.

 The Fair Trade Commission is responsible for petitions or complaints about redressing the conduct of infringing unregistered famous trademarks.